Rolf1e/tmux-creator/README.md

 ## TODO
+ - [ ] Add some error check on the session we are killing (I'm pretty sure it's bad to kill the session we are lel)
  - [ ] Check if there is a possibility to communicate threw TMUX sockets ` lsof -U | grep '^tmux'`
+ - [ ] Installation script
+ - [ ] Testing with vader

 ## Installation